Lubomír Zaorálek: Early life

 He was born on 6 September 1956 in Ostrava, and graduated from Jan Evangelista Purkyně University (today Masaryk University) in Brno in 1982.
 He worked as a dramaturge at Czechoslovak Television in Ostrava.

 Political career

 During the Velvet Revolution in November 1989 he participated in Civic Forum.

 Zaorálek was first elected to the Chamber of Deputies in 1996 as a member of the Czech Social Democratic Party (ČSSD), becoming the party's vice chairman in 2009.
-From 2002 to 2006, he was the Speaker of the Chamber of Deputies.
+From 2002 to 2006, he was the President of the Chamber of Deputies.

 He served as Minister of Foreign Affairs from 2014 to 2017 in the Cabinet of Prime Minister Bohuslav Sobotka, and then as Minister of Culture in the Cabiner of Prime Minister Andrej Babis from 2019 to 2021.
 He lost his seat in the Chamber of Deputies when ČSSD failed to qualify to enter parliament at the 2021 general election.